 - Potential release: Early 2026

-- Developer: Still unconfirmed, but strong rumours suggest a respected indie studio known for atmospheric escape and narrative-heavy experiences
+- Developer: Still unconfirmed, but strong rumours suggest a respected indie studio known for atmospheric escapes and narrative-heavy experiences.

 - PC version: Possible post-launch, depending on response